swcarpentry/DEPRECATED-bc/CONTRIBUTING.md

     git push upstream improvements
     ~~~

-    The `gh-pages` branch in the `swcarpentry/bc` repository the production branch
+    The `gh-pages` branch in the `swcarpentry/bc` repository
-    that provides the template for bootcamp teaching materials,
+    is the "production" branch that provides the template for bootcamp teaching materials,
-    while the `master` branch is currently being used for development and integration
+    while the `master` branch is used for development and integration.
-    and may contain incomplete materials.
-    In general
-    you should use `master` as the starting point for your improvements,
+    You should use `master` as the starting point for your improvements.
-    although you may also use `gh-pages` for fully complete changes
-    or new materials that should be introduced immediately into the curriculum.

-5. Send a pull request to the `master` or `gh-pages` branch of `swcarpentry/bc` on GitHub.
+5. Send a pull request to the `master` branch of `[swcarpentry/bc](http://github.com/swcarpentry/bc)`.

 If it is easier for you to send them to us some other way,
 please mail us at